May 14, 2026

 Insurance companies and corporate defendants often focus on minimizing damages.
 They may argue your injuries were preexisting, unrelated, exaggerated, or not caused by the incident.
 This is especially common when symptoms worsen after the first day, when the injured person traveled home before completing treatment, or when a child cannot clearly explain what happened.
 Medical documentation and careful claim presentation matter.

-How Long Do You Have to File a Florida Theme Park Injury Claim?
+Is There a Deadline to File a Theme Park Injury Claim?

 Most Florida negligence cases are subject to a two-year statute of limitations.
 That means you generally have two years from the date of injury to file a lawsuit.
 Wrongful death claims generally also have a two-year deadline from the date of death.